Not only does the NMC require you to pay your registration fee annually, you are also required to hold professional indemnity.

 Be mindful that many agency and bank recruiters prefer nurses to have at least six months’ post-registration experience and a period of preceptorship completed before taking them on.

 Flexibility is the big attraction, with the opportunity to work when you want.
-There can be a risk that you end up accepting lots of work because you fear that it might dry up at any time.
-But many agency and bank recruiters can give candidates a realistic picture of demand for work.
+The downside is that the work is not guaranteed as it would be if you were employed, and there can be a risk that you end up accepting lots of work because you fear that it might dry up at any time.
+However, many agency and bank recruiters can give candidates a realistic picture of demand for work.

 It’s certainly a great way to get your foot in the door, for staff to get to know and like you (and vice versa), and to ensure you’re informed about forthcoming permanent opportunities.
 You can also build up valuable experience and skills to add to your CV.